nicfv/Blog/Domain-Name/index.md

 4 * (26-5)^3 * 5^2 = 926k

-That means the estimated total number of pronounceable 6 letter combinations is generously about 12M, since there could be other consonant-vowel patterns not listed here, but some of these combinations are not pronounceable and should be discounted from the list.
+That means the estimated total number of pronounceable 6 letter combinations is generously about 12M, since there could be other consonant-vowel patterns not listed here, but some of the combinations that would be generated from these patterns are not pronounceable and should be discounted from the list.
+To continue the trend, 12M is about 3% of the original 309M.

 ## Conclusion

 In conclusion, while good and short `.com` domains may not be easily found, `.net` and `.org` may provide good alternatives.
-There are about 10,000 pronounceable 4-letter, 400,000 pronounceable 5-letter, and 12M pronounceable 6-letter combinations which are very rough estimates.
+There are about 10,000 pronounceable 4-letter, 400,000 pronounceable 5-letter, and 12M pronounceable 6-letter combinations which are very rough estimates around 3% of the original set of combinations.

 [Go Back](/)